 “Our goal is to put every veteran in a home who wants to buy a home and can afford to make their mortgage payments,” Posner says.

-Since the program’s launch, 80 percent of NewDay VA borrowers have received seller concessions of 4 percent to 5 percent toward their closing costs, Posner says.
+In the first four months after the program launched, 80 percent of NewDay VA borrowers received seller concessions of 4 percent to 5 percent toward their closing costs, Posner says.
 The initiative is successful, in large part, because NewDay fully underwrites its loans upfront, giving sellers more confidence and certainty that the deal will close, he adds.

 “It streamlines the process if we are doing the underwriting on the front end; we make a significant investment to do that,” Posner says.